m-ke/3dio-website/CONTRIBUTING.md

 ### Major change (e.g. structure, features)

-For major changes we'd love to discuss the proposed changes as a Github issue in this repository, so we can better coordinate our efforts, avoid duplication of work and help you contribute to the project successfully and smoothly.
+For major changes we'd love to discuss the proposed changes as a Github issue in this repository, so we can better coordinate our efforts, avoid duplication of work, and help you contribute to the project successfully and smoothly.

 ## Documentation